-Contextual offers
+Contextual Offers

-What is a contextual offer?
+What is a contextual/flexible offer?

 In general, a contextual offer will be lower than our standard offer.
-For example, a contextual offer for someone taking A levels will be two grades below our published standard offer.
+For example, a contextual offer for someone taking A levels may be two grades below our published standard offer.
 Course specific conditions will still apply, for example if the course requires you to have a minimum grade in a related subject, this subject grade will not be adjusted.

 Contextual admissions policy

 As part of our ongoing commitment to widening participation at the University of Kent, we have a contextual admissions policy.
 We use data and indicators to help us build a more rounded view of an applicant's achievements and potential, we are keen to ensure that we are able to identify talent using a range of applicant information in addition to prior attainment.
 We are also committed to ensuring that each applicant is assessed fairly.
+View the policy here.

 Tundra